krancour/brignext/PROPOSAL.md

 N.B.: In the case of projects, JSON schema can be reused by IDEs to validate project definitions as they are edited.
 The author proposes this UX to be superior to the current `brig project create` process.

-N.B.: A gRPC-based API was initially considered and rejected by maintainer consensus.

 ### Service Layer